 If a local healthcare provider in the region wants to start using the app, the first step is for their operations manager to contact the regional project manager to set up a Care to Translate account.

-Then, the clinic operations manager appoints 1-2 superusers for their local clinic or hospital.
+Then, the clinics' operations manager appoints 1-2 superusers for their local clinic or hospital.
 The superusers are given access to the admin portal where they can manage and customize playlists according to their specific patient flow.

 A superuser can for example be a business developer, executive secretary, care administrator, superintendent, or coordinator.